MaksPikul/SE_Project/README.md

 Following a log-out, you can log back in by selecting the Login option from the Welcome Screen and submitting your credentials in the login form.

 ## Creating Programmes - demo
--Front-end Functionality implemented by Maks P -Back-end schemas and data movement by Rohan H
+-Front-end Functionality implemented by Maks P<br>
+-Back-end schemas and data movement by Rohan H

 User is able to: